-Xgboost is short for eXtreme Gradient Boosting package.
+Xgboost is short for the eXtreme Gradient Boosting package.

 Two common terms used in ML is Bagging & Boosting

-Bagging: It is an approach where you take random samples of data, build learning algorithms and take simple means to find bagging probabilities.
+Bagging: It is an approach where you take random samples of data, builds learning algorithms, and take simple means to find bagging probabilities.

-Boosting: Boosting is similar, however the selection of sample is made more intelligently.
+Boosting: Boosting is similar, however, the selection of the sample is made more intelligently.
 We subsequently give more and more weight to hard to classify observations.

 - Speed: it can automatically do parallel computation on Windows and Linux, with OpenMP.
 It is generally over 10 times faster than the classical gbm.

 - Input Type: it takes several types of input data: